 our Congregant veterans paid pivotal roles in American history.

-fought in the three wars that forged this nation:
+took part in the three wars that forged this nation:

 the American Revolution, the War of 1812, and the Civil War.

 Port Richmond Avenue is a perfect place

 to honor our Veterans of the modern era.